 Pursuant to section 90AA of the Electricity Act 1994 (the Act), I have delegated to the Queensland Competition Authority (QCA) the functions under section 90(1) of the Act for the determination of regulated retail electricity prices in regional Queensland for 2023-24.
 I am doing this in the form of two separate delegations for the 2023-24 tariff year.
 Delegation No. 1 is for the setting of notified prices for existing retail tariffs in the usual manner.
 Delegation No. 2 requests QCA make new electric vehicle (EV) tariffs aimed at further reducing the costs of operating EV's in regional Queensland by incentivising electricity use during the day.
-To achieve this, I ask QCA to consider modifying part of its cost build-up methodology for these tariffs.
-I also recognise this is a significant step for QCA so have quarantined this request from the standard annual delegation.
+To achieve this, I also recognise this is a significant step for QCA so have quarantined this request from the standard annual delegation.